h365chen/ece356/tut/tut06.md

 be ignored when reading the .md source

-[^triple_question_marks]: `???` is a syntax used for slide show and can be ignored when reading the .md source
+[^triple_question_marks]: `???` is a syntax used for slide show and can be ignored when reading the .md source.
+It states that the content after `???` is only visible in the presenter mode.

 ]